syncfusion-content/wpf-docs/wpf/SfTreeGrid/UI-Automation.md

    Generate Code for Coded UI Test
    {:.caption}

-5. Now the Coded UI project Visual Studio gets minimized and CodedUITestBuilder appears in the bottom right corner of your window.
-You can record the actions by clicking Start Recording in CodedUITestBuilder.
+5. Now, minimize the coded UI project Visual Studio, and CodedUITestBuilder appears in the bottom-right corner of your window.
+You can record the actions by clicking the Start Recording in CodedUITestBuilder.